Rise to Success: Career Highlights of William F. Buckley Jr.

 In June 2004, William F. Buckley Jr. relinquished his controlling shares of National Review to a pre-selected board of trustees.

-In 2004, William F. Buckley Jr. wrote a pro-marijuana-legalization piece for National Review, calling for conservatives to change their views on legalization.
+In 2004, William F. Buckley Jr. wrote a pro-marijuana-legalization article for National Review, urging conservatives to reconsider their stance on the issue and advocating for a regulatory approach similar to that of alcohol.

-In 2008, historian George H. Nash described William F. Buckley Jr. as arguably the most important public intellectual in the United States over the past half-century, highlighting his role as a leading voice of American conservatism.
+In 2008, historian George H. Nash described William F. Buckley Jr. as arguably the most important public intellectual in the United States of the past half-century, recognizing him as the preeminent voice of American conservatism for an entire generation.